 Place the block body inside the can and push up against the edge.
 Poke a toothpick halfway into the flat end of one wing, then push the opposite end of the toothpick into the block.
 Repeat for the other wing and add glue to secure.
 Adhere the wreaths to the top (head) of the block with adhesive tape – they should stay put well enough to keep from falling off; but still come off easily enough to allow for turning the tea lights on and off.
 You could try using Velcro dots as an option.

 Cut a triangle from a scrap of orange cardstock for the owl’s beak and glue it between the bottom edges of the eyes.
-Dress up your owl with little pumpkins, candy and other Halloween embellishments and enjoy!
+Dress up your DIY light-up Halloween owl decoration with little pumpkins, candy and other Halloween embellishments and enjoy!

 Now that it’s October, it’s time to plan those Halloween gatherings!
 Here is a easy-to-make candy dish that has a spooky surprise inside!